 BOC provides a wide range of financial services from savings, credit cards, mortgages, and insurance to wealth management and investment banking.
 It is fully owned by the Government of China.

 Market Capitalization: US$ 182.3 billion

-Apart from retail and investment banking, Agricultural bank of China is engaged in global wealth management and private equity business.
+Apart from retail and investment banking, the Agricultural Bank of China is engaged in global wealth management and private equity.

-In 2007, the bank was a subject of a massive bank robbery worth ¥51 million or US$ 6.7 million, reported by its own management staff.
-It remains the largest bank robbery in the Chinese history till date.
+In 2007, the bank was subject to massive embezzlement worth ¥51 million or US$ 6.7 million, perpetrated by the vault managers of one of its branches.
+It remains the largest bank robbery in Chinese history to date.

 2. China Construction Bank Corporation